nordinr/git-init-basic/README.md

    ```

 Now you already deploy 2 containers each that serve different version of phps.
-If we see the volume mapping part on `compose.yaml`, `php83` and `php82` projects folder were located on its own separate folder.
+If we see the volume mapping part on `compose.yaml`, `php83` and `php82` projects folder were located on its own separate folders.

 ```yaml
 volumes: